17th Maine Infantry Regiment: Arrival

+Initial assaults

 When the Confederates in Maj.
 Gen. Hood's division, launched their attack to take Little Round Top, de Trobriand and his brigade could not see their lines move forward because Rose's Woods blocked their view.
 The colonel and his men could hear it and estimate its positions and progress eastward.
 Soon, U.S. Army officers heard the battle sounds get nearer as Hood's men, now under the command of Brig.
 Gen. Evander M. Law, (Note: Law replaced Hood who had been severely wounded almost immediately after he gave the order to attack.) began to make contact with Ward's brigade on the ridge between the Wheatfield (Note: The area known as the Wheatfield had three geographic features, all owned by the John Rose family: the 20 acre (8 ha) field itself, Rose Woods bordering it on the west, and a modest elevation known as Stony Hill, also to the west.
 Immediately to the southeast was Houck's Ridge and to the south Devil's Den.
 The fighting here, consisting of numerous confusing attacks and counterattacks over two hours by eleven brigades, earned the field the nickname "Bloody Wheatfield.") and Devil's Den.

 In response, Birney, around 4:00 p.m., had de Trobriand move the 17th around Burling and forward to a strong position behind a stone wall at the southern edge of the wheatfield right next to Rose's Woods perpendicular to Ward's right flank occupied by the Ward's brigade with the 20th Indiana on its right flank.
 The regiment double-quicked east on the road and then across the field to the wall.
 De Trobriand also sent the 40th New York to block Plum Run on the right of the 17th with a 100-yard gap between them.
 (Note: De Trobriand's move of the 17th and 40th to his left had his brigade's right flank left open to the west, but Birney had assured him that brigades now arriving from V Corps would occupy the stony hill west of Plum Run to protect his troops.)
 As Brig.
 Gen. Robertson's brigade (Hood's old brigade) hit Ward, the 17th was able to help the 20th and the 99th Pennsylvania, who had formed between the 17th and 20th, by catching the 479 men of the 3rd Arkansas in its left flank and stopping it at a rock ledge in Rose's Wodds before it could reach Ward's line.